 Committee members review the application documents prepared by the candidates on the CRC on-line system as well as the joint Faculty and Department/School short report and recommendation, as applicable.

-After considering the recommendations contained in the internal review committee report, the Provost’s Office advises the Dean of the Faculty and the candidate of the Provost’s support for the file to proceed for submission to the CRC Secretariat.
+After considering the recommendations contained in the internal review committee report, the Office of Provost & Vice-Principal (Academic) advises the Dean of the Faculty and the candidate of the Provost & Vice-Principal (Academic)’s support for the file to proceed for submission to the CRC Secretariat.
 Supported candidates are invited to work with their Associate Dean of Research and the OSR (ISI) Office to complete the documentation towards the renewal application.

 It is understood that this review process for renewal of a Canada Research Chair is different and distinct from the existing promotion and tenure review procedure.